 Gaining experience in roles like this will help you on your way to become a project manager.

-Final Step – Getting Your First Project Management Role
+Getting Your Project Management Role

 Hopefully by now you have some experience in the previous two roles – a couple of years is usually good.
 This should be enough for you move along the project manager career path into an actual project management position.
 It may be a junior position – such as, working with another project manager on a project, or you may have your own project to look after.